vseryakov/backendjs/README.md

             - Field6: checksum or empty string
             - Field7: empty, reserved for future use

-The resulting signature is sent as HTTP header b-signature: string See web/js/backend.js for function Backend.sign or core.js function signRequest for the Javascript implementation.
+The resulting signature is sent as HTTP header bk-signature: string See web/js/backend.js for function Backend.sign or core.js function signRequest for the Javascript implementation.

 ## Accounts